qphm/ur-data/readme.md

-This repository is for my UR Data Analytics homework
+This is my UR Data Analytics repository